kaspar030/RIOT/examples/suit_update/README.md

            as "coap://[2001:db8::1]/fw/samr21-xpro/suit_update-riot.suitv4_signed.latest.bin"
     ...

-## Notify IoT device
+### Notify an update to the device
+[update-notify]: #Norify-an-update-to-the-device

 If the network has been started with a standalone node, the RIOT node should be reachable via link-local "fe80::2%tap0" on the ethos interface.
 If it was setup as a wireless device it will be reachable via its global address, something like "2001:db8::7b7e:3255:1313:8d96"

-Standalone:
+- In wired mode:

-    $ SUIT_COAP_SERVER=[2001:db8::1] SUIT_CLIENT=[fe80::2%tap0] BOARD=samr21-xpro make suit/notify
+      $ SUIT_COAP_SERVER=[2001:db8::1] SUIT_CLIENT=[fe80::2%tap0] BOARD=samr21-xpro make -C examples/suit_update suit/notify

-Wireless:
+- In wireless mode:

-    $ SUIT_COAP_SERVER=[2001:db8::1] SUIT_CLIENT=[2001:db8::7b7e:3255:1313:8d96] BOARD=samr21-xpro make suit/notify
+      $ SUIT_COAP_SERVER=[2001:db8::1] SUIT_CLIENT=[2001:db8::7b7e:3255:1313:8d96] BOARD=samr21-xpro make -C examples/suit_update suit/notify

-This will notify the node of new available manifest and it will fetch it.
+This notifies the node of a new available manifest.
+Once the notification is received by the device, it fetches it.

-If using suit-v4 the node will hang for a couple of seconds when verifying the signature:
+If using suit-v4 the node hangs for a couple of seconds when verifying the
+signature:

     ....
     INFO # suit_coap: got manifest with size 545